Codecademy/docs/content/cpp/concepts/math-functions/terms/nearbyint/nearbyint.md

 ---
 Title: 'nearbyint()'
-Description: 'Returns an integer that is closest to a given argument.'
+Description: 'Returns the argument rounded to the closest integer as a floating-point value.'
 Subjects:
   - 'Computer Science'
 Tags: